skellis46/slipbox/embodiment as mental representations in bodily formats.md

 _previous note:_ [[embodiment and illusion of self]]

-In [[L. S. Merritt Millman - Towards a Neurocognitive Approach to Dance Movement Therapy for Mental Health A Systematic Review]] Millman describes how Dance Movement Therapists often refer to embodiment but that the term is "underspecified" [@millman-2021-neurocognitive n.pag.]
+In [[Millman - Towards a Neurocognitive Approach to Dance Movement Therapy for Mental Health A Systematic Review]] Millman describes how Dance Movement Therapists often refer to embodiment but that the term is "underspecified" [@millman-2021-neurocognitive n.pag.]

 She writes: